AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 This step leverage the Transit Network workflow to launch one or two Aviatrix gateway for FireNet.

-If your deployment requires 2-AZ HA, go through Transit Network -> Setup to launch one Aviatrix gateway and enable HA which effectively launches the second gateway in a different AZ.
+If your deployment requires 2-AZ HA, go through Transit Network -> Setup to launch one Aviatrix gateway and enable HA which effectively launches HA gateway (the second gateway) in a different AZ.

 3. Subscribe to AWS Marketplace
 --------------------------------------